astropy/astropy/docs/stability.rst

                 <img alt="dev" src="_images/dev.png">
             </td>
             <td>
-                This sub-package contains mostly utilities destined for use in other parts of Astropy, and is not yet stable.
+                Contains mostly utilities destined for internal use with other parts of Astropy.
+Existing functionality generally stable, but reglar additions and occasional changes.
             </td>
         </tr>
         <tr>